A refinement of the coherence conjecture of Pappas and Rapoport: Introduction

 where $H^0(\cdot)$ denote the space of global sections of line bundles. \end{thm}

 In fact, Theorem \ref{thm 1.1} also holds in the twisted case, where on the left-hand side remains unchanged and on the right-hand side $\Fl_Y$ is a partial affine flag variety of twisted type.
-For simplicity of illustration, in this introduction we only focus on the untwisted situation.
-All of our results presented in the introduction are proved in full generality, with the exception of certain constraints on the characteristic of $\rk$.
+For simplicity of illustration, in this introduction we only focus on the untwisted situation and we also assume that $G$ is simply-connected.
+We emphasize that all of our results presented in the introduction are proved in full generality.

-In the proof of Theorem \ref{thm 1.1}, Zhu considered a parahoric Bruhat-Tits group scheme $\mathcal{G}$ over $\mathbb{A}^1$ that is ramified at $0$.
-The main geometric result proved by Zhu is that the global Schubert variety $\overline{\Gr}_{\mathcal{G},\mu}$ of $\mathcal{G}$, which is flat over $\mathbb{A}^1$, has the generic fiber $\overline{\Gr}_{G,\mu}$ and the special fiber $\mc{A}_Y(\mu) $ over $0$.
+In his proof of Theorem \ref{thm 1.1}, Zhu considered a parahoric Bruhat-Tits group scheme $\mathcal{G}$ over $\mathbb{A}^1$ that is ramified at $0$.
+The main geometric result proved by Zhu is that the global Schubert variety $\overline{\Gr}^\mu_{\mathcal{G},\mathbb{A}^1}$ of $\mathcal{G}$, which is flat over $\mathbb{A}^1$, has the generic fiber $\overline{\Gr}_{G,\mu}$ and the special fiber $\mc{A}_Y(\mu) $ over $0$.
 Furthermore, Zhu constructed a line bundle on the global affine Grassmannian $\Gr_\G$ which specializes to powers of $L^c$ and $\ms{L}$ at generic and special fibers.
 Using Frobenius splitting technique, he derived the equality in Theorem \ref{thm 1.1} comparing the global sections of $L^c$ and $\ms{L}$.